sanathNU/CCI-task/README.md

 ## This is for a coding task for BMSCE Robotics club selection process

 ## The question was:
+### Task 1:
+Write a program to find the real time dimensions of any object using OpenCV
+### Task 2:
-Write a program to take a user defined input and detect the respective shape
+Write a program to take a user defined input and detect the respective shape using OpenCV